-Our RSE curriculum has been developed from the Relationships Education, Relationships and Sex Education (RSE) and Health Education statutory guidance (DfE) and in consultation with various stakeholders, including governors, staff, pupils and parents/carers and takes into account the context of the school and its pupils.
+Our RSE curriculum has been developed from:

+- the Relationships Education, Relationships and Sex Education (RSE) and Health Education statutory guidance (DfE) - the Character Education Framework DfE guidance - Keeping Children Safe in Education statutory guidance - Promoting Fundamental British Values as part of SMSC in schools' guidance - Statutory Science curriculum content - in consultation with various stakeholders, including governors, staff, pupils and parents/carers and takes into account the context of the school and its pupils.
+RSE is split into two core areas; relationships education and health education.